 Introduction

-When using Spam Filters on your cPanel account, it is possible to whitelist certain email addresses so SpamAssassin does not interfere with them.
+When using Spam Filters on your cPanel account, you can whitelist certain email addresses so SpamAssassin does not interfere with them.
 However, if an email is relayed through the server, SpamAssassin will not know what domain it comes from, preventing it from being whitelisted.

 If you need to whitelist a relayed email address or domain, you will need to modify the 'user_prefs' file found inside the cPanel account.